TITLE 3 TAXATION

 (e) An unmarried surviving spouse of a veteran who at the time of the veteran's death was legally separated from the veteran is entitled to the exemption.

-(1) Aircraft registration fees.
-The veteran's exemption may not be applied to aircraft registration fees.
+(1) Aircraft registration fees: The veteran's exemption may not be applied to aircraft registration fees.

-(3) Motor vehicle registration fees.
-Under Section 66-6-7 NMSA 1978, a veteran who has claimed any portion of the veteran's exemption on real or personal property for the year in which the veteran may be liable for the payment of a registration fee for a motor vehicle is not entitled to the reduction in rate for the motor vehicle registration fee.
+(2) Motor vehicle registration fees: Under Section 66-6-7 NMSA 1978, a veteran who has claimed any portion of the veteran's exemption on real or personal property for the year in which the veteran may be liable for the payment of a registration fee for a motor vehicle is not entitled to the reduction in rate for the motor vehicle registration fee.
 However, if the exemption for motor vehicle registration fees is taken prior to the claiming of the exemption on real and personal property, both exemptions may be claimed to the extent permitted by Section 7-37-5 NMSA 1978.

-(1) Medical laboratory technician.
+D. Activities which are not service in the armed forces: Medical laboratory technician.
 A medical laboratory technician, subject to orders of the war department, but not in uniform and not given a formal discharge when terminated from hospital service, is a civilian employee and not entitled to the veteran's exemption.

-3.6.6.13 DISABLED VETERAN EXEMPTION
+3.6.6.13 DISABLED VETERAN EXEMPTION:

-B. RESIDENCY.
-Section 7-37-5.1 NMSA 1978 requires that the property for which the exemption is claimed must be occupied by the disabled veteran (or the disabled veteran’s surviving spouse) as his or her principal place of residence.
+B. Residency: Section 7-37-5.1 NMSA 1978 requires that the property for which the exemption is claimed must be occupied by the disabled veteran (or the disabled veteran’s surviving spouse) as his or her principal place of residence.
 Therefore, a person claiming the disabled veteran exemption must be a current New Mexico resident to qualify for the exemption.

 (1) A surviving spouse of a disabled veteran may apply for the exemption even if the disabled veteran did not apply for the exemption during his or her lifetime if the surviving spouse meets the requirements of Subsection C of Section 7-37-5.1 NMSA 1978.